rOpenSpain/CatastRo/README.md

 #### WMS service

-This service allows to download georeferences images of different cadastral elements.
+This service allows to download georeferenced images of different cadastral elements.
 The result is a raster on the format provides by **terra**.